Skip to main content

 • The district ensures that all teachers meet federal and state certificate requirements.
 Parents may request the qualifications of their child's teachers by calling Michelle Musso, Human Resources Manager, at (509) 793-7725.

 • Title I, Part A is part of the Every Student Succeeds Act.
-Its goal is to ensure that all children have a fair, equal and significant opportunity to obtain a high-quality education and reach proficiency on challenging state academic standards.
+Its goal is to ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education and reach proficiency on challenging state academic standards.

 Title I Teacher/Para Qualifications